Axiologic/pubsubshare/README.md

 ##Features
   PubSubChor allows controlled and secure
-        - message communication between internal nodes from any two organisations
+        - message communication between internal nodes between any two organisations
         - file transfers between nodes belonging to any two organisations.
         - code signing service: at signing a list of organisations is specified and the code should be approved by a fixed number of organisations